LincStoel/Posit-CS-Quarto-Deck/README.md

 ### Why not pptx?

-If Quarto has a way to dynamically embed images (like the "The Teams" slide and Title slide rely on) I have not found it.
-Missing this functionality rendering from Quarto doesn't have a lot of utility and a powerpoint template would be equally as effective.
+If Quarto has a way to dynamically embed images (like the "The Teams" slide and Title slide rely on) in a powerpoint document I have not found it.
+When missing this functionality rendering from Quarto doesn't have a lot of utility, and a powerpoint template would be equally as effective.

 ### How can i live edit the document?